Paediatric Emergency Medicine

 Paediatric Emergency Medicine is a sub-specialty of both Emergency Medicine and Paediatrics.
 EM Trainees in the UK have the opportunity to apply for and, if successful, train in a sub-specialty training programme while retaining their NTN.
 When both parent specialty and sub-specialty training are completed successfully then the College will recommend to the GMC that the trainee be included on the specialist register with PEM as a sub-specialty.

-Six months Paeds/PEM training is part of the EM curriculum during the CT/ST3 year (the date for the annual CT/ST3 PEM symposium in 2017 is Monday, 6 November at Birmingham Children's Hospital).
+Six months Paeds/PEM training is part of the EM curriculum during the CT/ST3 year.
 This six months training cannot count towards the twelve months training at sub-specialty level.
 This section of the website will be concerned with sub-specialty level PEM.